 Want to lend your money to someone else and earn some interest?
 That’s a form of investing, and it’s called peer-to-peer lending.
 This is a platform that lets you get started with only a small investment like $100 being lent out to someone that needs a loan.

-Sound risky?
 It’s not perfect.
 Peer-to-peer (P2P) lending is risky: people go broke all the time!
 That puts your $100 at more risk than keeping it in the bank, without any doubt.
 But you do get access to higher-yields than bank interest at a cost of around 1% or so.
 Not all P2P lenders let you get started with $100.
 Prosper is one option that lets you start with as little as $25.

-Cryptocurrency is an area of investing that is extremely volatile and difficult to really trust
+Cryptocurrency is an area of investing that is extremely volatile and difficult to really trust.

 Cryptocurrency is an area of investing that is extremely volatile and difficult to really trust.
 That said, you can invest as little as a few dollars into an asset like Bitcoin.
 You don’t have to buy one whole Bitcoin!
-Bitcoin is hovering at well over $11,000 at the time of writing, but you can buy fractions.
+Bitcoin is hovering at around $39,000 at the time of writing, but you can buy fractions.
 So, you can buy a few fractions of a Bitcoin up to $100 and you’ll be building your portfolio.
 You’ll need to jump through a few hoops if you sign up with the likes of Coinbase or other crypto providers or apps, but this is a necessary step to get your Bitcoin back into hard currency, so it’s worth the hassle.

 Should you invest your money in P2P or crypto?
 Is it a good idea?
 We cannot give advice.
 These are just examples of less-conventional investments that can be made with $100.